verus-lang/verus/source/docs/internal/trait-implementation-notes.md

 ### Drop

-No plans regarding Drop support
+No plans regarding Drop support.

+Implementing Drop is disallowed if it has any requires or if it is not marked `opens_invariants none` (https://github.com/verus-lang/verus/issues/723).